Raqeeb27/dotfiles-termux/README.md

 ---

 ## 🤩 User Interest
-> 💡Run these steps only after completing the Initial Setup section.
+> 💡 Run these steps only after completing the Initial Setup section.

 ### Install dotfiles permanently
-> ⚠️Caution: Your previous configuration is lost after this step.
+> ⚠️ Caution: Your previous configuration will be lost after this step.

-If you are happy with the new configuration and want to make it your default
+If you are happy with the new configuration and want to make it your default:

 ```bash
 cd ~/dotfiles-termux